-Despite there been more Green MEP’s in the european parliament than at any time the EU roll back on its promise climate neutral by 2050
+Despite there been more Green MEP’s in the European parliament than at any time the EU roll back on its promise climate neutral by 2050

 EU leaders had hoped to commit all the union’s member states to going carbon neutral by 2050 at a summit in Brussels, but in the end only 25 out of 28 countries were on-board.

 Hungary, Poland, and the Czech Republic all refused to support writing the target into the EU’s strategic programme for 2019-24.
-The plan was supported by Brussels and had gathered significant momentum in recent weeks.

 A planned reference to the 2050 target to reduce emissions to net zero was removed from the summit’s draft conclusions following the meeting.
 Instead, a footnote was added, with an explanation that “for a large majority of member states, climate neutrality must be achieved by 2050”.